 - And when finally the Bullet Club started to truly heal with Cody seemingly giving Kenny his respect and Kenny offering an olive branch the Tongans attacked at the G1 Special in San Francisco and created the Bullet Club OG to battle the Bullet Club Elite.
 Where one rift healed, another explosively opened.
 Furthermore, rather than healing, this rift was solved through the two halves being cast apart from each other into two entirely separate houses, both of which seem to be united within themselves.

-- Both Devitt and Anderson had turns at Okada and Tanahashi over the IWGP Heavyweight Title, but only Styles managed to break in and become their real third rival.
+- As for Okada, both Devitt and Anderson had turns at him and the company's lionized babyface Hiroshi Tanahashi over the IWGP Heavyweight Title, but only Styles managed to break in and become their real third rival.
 Omega became the perennial fourth rival against them and Naito later on, but with much more respectful tones than his predecessors.
+However, Jay White's machinations and betrayal of CHAOS, taking Gedo with him to the group whose leaders recruited him to Japan in the first place, were enough to force Okada's CHAOS team and Tanahashi's main "lion mark" unit to join forces to take on the reassembled tower of Bullet Club which still didn't keep him from capturing the title for two months.

 - Arson, Murder, and Jaywalking: In building towards an upcoming match, The Elite on Twitter would declare that they are going to set Michael Elgin's beard on fire (arson), give Yoshi Tatsu a Styles Clash (murder), and cut Hiroshi Tanahashi's hair off